dog-eared/MERCURIAL/README.md

 The player is an agent of the Dominion of Earth assigned an experimental fighter ship.
 They perform missions for the government with options to serve the government, the cultists of the Divine Trade Alliance, squash (or serve!) the rebellion and explore the furthest reaches of the galaxy.

 ## CURRENT STATUS:
 Game is approaching playable, but is not really fun yet.
-Things to do before it really starts to work well.
+Things to do before it really starts to work well:

-1. Add pirate enemies.

-2. Things to do on a planet.
+1. Mission system.

-3. Customizing player ship load out and saving settings in an intelligent way.
+2. Customizing player ship load out.

+3. Things to do on planets.

 4. Saving/loading player data from session to session.

+5. More weapons and upgrades!

 ### Credits: